Criminal Threats in Los Angeles Domestic Violence

 Criminal threats cases related to domestic violence has become common in Los Angeles.
 Criminal threats is a “wobbler” meaning the prosecutor has the discretion to file the case as either a misdemeanor or felony offense - depending on surrounding circumstances – prior criminal history.

 If the case is filed as a felony, you will be facing significant penalties if convicted, and it will count as a “strike” under California Three Strikes Law.
+Once the case proceeds through the Los Angeles criminal court, there are situations where the prosecutor might be willing to agree on a reduced charge through plea negotiations with your criminal defense lawyer.

 Elements of a PC 422 Criminal Threats Case